Salary packaging superannuation

 This is general information only.
 Before entering into any salary packaging or novated leasing arrangement, you should consider your objectives, financial situation and needs, and seek appropriate legal, financial or other professional advice based upon your own particular circumstances.
 The availability of benefits is determined by your employer.
 Conditions and fees apply.
 Smartsalary Pty Ltd, ABN 24 096 796 100, a Smart™ company.

+For most people, the FHSSS could boost the savings they can put towards a deposit by at least a significant amount (depending on individual circumstances) compared with saving through a standard term deposit account.
+This is due to the concessional tax treatment and the higher rate of earnings often realised within superannuation.
+Refer to the savings example provided above.
 Prior to commencing additional voluntary contributions for the purposes of accessing the FHSS Scheme, we recommend you contact your superannuation fund to ensure that it allows the release of these contributions and does not have any other relevant limitations or rules in place.